A gracious exit from the matter-dominated phase in a quantum cosmic phantom model

 We first of all point out that in the theory being considered the coupling between the matter and the scalar fields can generally be regarded to be equivalent to a coupling between the matter fields and gravity plus a set of potential energy terms for the matter fields.
-In fact, if we restrict ourselves to this kind of theories, a scalar field $\phi$ can always be mathematically expressed in terms of the scalar curvature $R$ [5].
-More precisely, for the scaling accelerating phase we shall consider a sub-quantum dark energy model (see Refs.
-[7] and [8]) in which the Lagrangian for the field $\phi$ vanishes in the classical limit where the sub-quantum potential is made zero; i.e. we take $p=L=-V(\phi)\left(E(x,k)-\sqrt{1-\dot{\phi}^2}\right)$, where $V(\phi)$ is the potential energy and $E(x,k)$ is the elliptic integral of the second kind, with $x=\arcsin\sqrt{1-\dot{\phi}^2}$ and $k=\sqrt{1-V_{SQ}^2/V(\phi)^2}$, and the overhead dot $\dot{}$ means derivative with respect to time.
-Using then a potential energy density for $\phi$ and the sub-quantum medium [note that the sub-quantum potential energy density becomes constant [8] (see later on)], we have for the energy density and pressure, $\rho\propto X(HV_{SQ}/\dot{H})^2 =p(X)/w(t)$, with $H\propto \phi V_{SQ}+H_0$, $\dot{H}\propto \sqrt{2X}V_{SQ}$, where $H_0$ is constant.
-For the resulting field theory to be finite, the condition that $2X=1$ (i.e. $\phi=C_1+t$) had to be satisfied [8], and from the Friedmann equation, the scale factor ought to be given by $a(t)\propto\exp\left(C_2 t+C_3 t^2\right)$, with $C_1$, $C_2$ and $C_3$ being constants.
+In fact, if we restrict ourselves to this kind of theories, a scalar field $\phi$ can always be mathematically expressed in terms of the scalar curvature $R$ \cite{Nojiri:2005am}.
+More precisely, for the scaling accelerating phase we shall consider a quantum dark energy model (see \cite{Bohm:1951xw} and \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci}) in which the Lagrangian for the field $\phi$ vanishes in the classical limit where the quantum potential is made zero; i.e. we take $p=L=-V(\phi)\left(E(x,k)-\sqrt{1-\dot{\phi}^2}\right)$, where $V(\phi)$ is the density of potential energy associated to the field $\phi$ and $E(x,k)$ is the elliptic integral of the second kind, with $x=\arcsin\sqrt{1-\dot{\phi}^2}$ and $k=\sqrt{1-V_{Q}^2/V(\phi)^2}$, and the overhead dot $\dot{}$ means derivative with respect to time.
+We do not expect $\tilde{V}_{Q}$ to remain constant along the universal expansion but to increase like the volume of the universe ${\rm V} \propto a^{3}$ does.
+It is the quantum potential density $V_{Q}=\tilde{V}_{Q}/{\rm V}$ appearing in the Lagrangian $L$ what should be expected to remain constant at all cosmic times.
+Using then a potential energy density for $\phi$ and the quantum medium [note that the quantum potential energy density becomes constant \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci} (see later on)], we have for the energy density and pressure, $\rho\propto X(HV_{Q}/\dot{H})^2 =p(X)/w(t)$, with $H\propto \phi V_{Q}+H_0$, $\dot{H}\propto \sqrt{2X}V_{Q}$, where $H_0$ is constant.
+For the resulting field theory to be finite, the condition that $2X=1$ (i.e. $\phi=C_1+t$) had to be satisfied \cite{GonzalezDiaz:2006tr, GonzalezDiaz:2008ci}, and from the Friedmann equation the scale factor ought to be given by $a(t)\propto\exp\left(C_2 t+C_3 t^2\right)$, with $C_1$, $C_2$ and $C_3$ being constants.
 It follows then that for at least a flat space-time, we generally have $R\propto 1+\alpha\phi^2$ (where $\alpha$ is another constant and we have re-scaled time) in that type of theories, and hence the matter fields - scalar field couplings, which can be generally taken to be proportional to $\phi^2\psi_i^2$, turn out to yield $\xi R\psi_i^2 - K_0\psi_i^2$, with $K_0$ again a given constant.
 The first term of this expression corresponds to a coupling between matter fields and gravity which requires an extra surface term, and the second one ought to be interpreted as a potential energy term for the matter fields $V_i\equiv V(\psi_i)\propto\psi_i^2$.
-In this way, for a general theory that satisfied the latter requirement, the action integral (1) should be re-written as
+In this way, for a general theory that satisfied the latter requirement, the action integral (\ref{action1}) should be rewritten as